 “Hey, Gary!
 We’re gonna test the doors!”
 Leroy, a friend and frequent coworker, yelled from above.

-They all heard the elevator ding and the doors subsequently closed.
+The elevator dinged and the doors subsequently closed.
 Gary always thought of this as his private time, even if it was just for a few seconds.
 It was like his very own world; probably how a kid feels in their fort when they snap the sheet closed.

-The doors dinged and opened.
+The elevator dinged and the doors opened.
 Gary heard Leroy and the other repairman, Slim, chat about something that sounded like lunch.
 The elevator car was stopped halfway between floors so Slim crouched down to include Gary in the conversation.
 His face looked labored as the blood rushed to his head.
 “We’re going to bring the car back up to level and get some chow.
 You interested?”

 Gary shook his head and patted a metal lunchbox.
 “Got my lunch right here.”

 Leroy and Slim razzed Gary about being boring as they got the car level.
-They made sure all the electricity was shut off for the one elevator and left the doors open.
-They put up a CAUTION sign in front of the car Gary was in and went down the adjacent elevator.
+They made sure all the electricity was shut off for that one elevator and left the doors open.
+After putting up a CAUTION sign in front of the car Gary was in, they went down the adjacent elevator.

-He chewed slowly as he looked up towards the ceiling.
-He exhaled through his nose with the crown of his head resting on the wall.
+He took off his baseball cap and looked up towards the ceiling.
+Exhaling through his nose, he rested the crown of his head on the wall.
 The recessed lighting was nice.
-This seemed to be an upscale office complex, so it made sense.
-The light cans were nicer than the ones he had in his house.
+He pondered that the light cans were nicer than the ones he had in his house.
+Chewing slowly, he put his cap back on.

-He heard a ding from the elevator and assumed it was from the adjacent car, but the doors of the car he was sitting in closed.
-He waited for a moment in darkness, maybe Slim and Leroy were back and turned the electricity for the door controls back on.
+He heard a ding from the elevator and assumed it was from the adjacent car, but instead the doors of the car he was sitting in closed.
+In complete darkness, he waited for a moment and thought maybe Slim and Leroy were back from lunch to start work again.
 “Guys, are you out there?”

 No response.
-Gary carefully laid his sandwich back into where his memory told him his metal lunchbox was and reached back to the handrail while simultaneously tucking his foot under his weight to hoist himself up.
+Gary carefully laid his sandwich back into where his memory told him his metal lunchbox was.
+Then he reached back to the handrail while simultaneously tucking his foot under his weight to hoist himself up.

 “Guys?
 Leroy!
 Slim!”